SoyGema/Startcraft_pysc2_minigames/README.md

 # Startcraft Pysc2 Deepmind minigames creation
 This repository aims to serve as a guide for opensource contributing in minigame pysc2 library for Artificial Intelligence reserach.

-From Deepmind pysc2 paper you can find the following minigame description For minigame execution you should go to https://github.com/deepmind/pysc2 and install requirements
+For minigame instalation for execution you should go to https://github.com/deepmind/pysc2 and install requirements

 ## Minigame task description
 Minigames come as a controled environments that might be useful to exploit game features in SC2.
 General purpose learning system for Startcraft 2 can be a daunting task.
 So there is a logical option in splitting this tasks into minitask in orther to advance in research .